DonovanVA/Nifi-to-Postgres-ETL-pipeline/README.md

 Process the data (e.g., cleaning, transformation) using NiFi processors.

 How I did it:
-Created a simple txt file generator using generateflowfile and then store it in DB
+Created a simple txt file generator using generateflowfile and then store it in DB and the nifi_container in `/opt/nifi/nifi-current/output`
 ![Screenshot 2024-10-13 190844](https://github.com/user-attachments/assets/bf364476-ec40-4644-bf5c-00eecafcadee)

 ```bash